krandon1986/project-2-js-quiz-time/README.md

     - After a successful save, the GitHub section will display a message to inform you that the site is ready to be published at https://krandon1986.github.io/project-2-js-guess-the-location/

 ## Credit
- - The framework I used to build the "Quiz Time" game is from a Youtube Javascript tutorial video created by [Coding Artist](https://youtu.be/-qd5sjOfgYY?si=P-blTVa5n_2cj4am)
+ -  A Youtube Javascript tutorial video created by [Coding Artist](https://youtu.be/-qd5sjOfgYY?si=P-blTVa5n_2cj4am) became the framework to help me build a multiple choice quiz.

  - General Guidance
     - [Font](https://fonts.google.com/)